Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Cohomological dimension

-Let $M$ be a monoid.
+\nomenclature[R, 11]{$\cdim_{\Bbbk} M$}{cohomological dimension of the module $M$} Let $M$ be a monoid.
 Then the cohomology of $M$ with coefficients in a $\mathbb ZM$-module $V$ is defined by If $V$ is a $\Bbbk M$-module for some commutative ring with unit $\Bbbk$, then it is known that $\Ext_{\Bbbk M}^n(\Bbbk, V)= H^n(M,V)$ (use the standard bar resolution).
 The \emph{$\Bbbk$-cohomological dimension} of $M$ is Obviously $\cdim_{\Bbbk} M\leq \cdim_{\mathbb Z} M=\cdim M$.
 Using the projective resolution of the trivial module from Theorem~\ref{t:projectiveres}, we can compute the cohomological dimension of a finite left regular band monoid over any base ring.

 \begin{Thm} Let $B$ be a left regular band monoid and $\Bbbk$ a commutative ring with unit.
 Then $\cdim_{\Bbbk} B$ is the largest $n$ such that $\til H^{n-1}(\Delta(\bd e_YB);\Bbbk)\neq 0$ for some $Y\in \Lambda(B)$. \end{Thm} \begin{proof} Theorem~\ref{t:projectiveres} shows that the trivial $\Bbbk B$-module admits a finite projective resolution by finitely generated $\Bbbk B$-modules.
 Thus $\cdim_{\Bbbk} B<\infty$.
 Suppose that $n=\cdim_{\Bbbk} B$.
 Then the functor $H^n(B,-)$ is right exact by consideration of the long exact sequence for cohomology.
 Because every module is a quotient of a free module, it then follows that $H^n(B,F)\neq 0$ for some free $\Bbbk B$-module $F$.
 Since the trivial $\Bbbk B$-module admits a projective resolution that is finitely generated in each degree, $H^n(B,-)$ preserves direct limits by a result of Brown~\cite{Brownfiniteness}.
 As every free module is a direct limit of finitely generated free modules and $H^n(B,-)$ commutes with finite direct sums, it follows that $H^n(B,\Bbbk B)\neq 0$.
 We conclude that $n$ is the largest non-negative integer for which $H^n(B,\Bbbk B)\neq 0$.